wildcatdb/wildcat/readme.md

 ### MVCC and Transactions
-OrinDB uses a snapshot-isolated MVCC (Multi-Version Concurrency Control) model to provide full ACID-compliant transactions with zero reader/writer blocking and high concurrency.
+Wildcat uses a snapshot-isolated MVCC (Multi-Version Concurrency Control) model to provide full ACID-compliant transactions with zero reader/writer blocking and high concurrency.

 Each transaction is assigned a unique, monotonic timestamp at creation time.
 This timestamp determines the visibility window of data for the entire duration of the transaction.